ioBroker/ioBroker.type-detector/README.md

 * (Garfonso) Corrected blind with buttons

 ### 1.0.11 (2021-06-11)
-* (Garfonso) Added buttons to blinds and added new type: blinds with only buttons
+* (Garfonso) Added buttons to blinds and added THE new type: blinds with only buttons
 * (agross) refactoring
 * (bluefox) Extend socket and light with electricity parameters